Mental health: Overcoming the stigma of mental illness

 Stigma is when someone views you in a negative way because you have a distinguishing characteristic or personal trait that's thought to be, or actually is, a disadvantage (a negative stereotype).
 Unfortunately, negative attitudes and beliefs toward people who have a mental health condition are common.

 Stigma can lead to discrimination.
 Discrimination may be obvious and direct, such as someone making a negative remark about your mental illness or your treatment.
-Or it may be unintentional or subtle, such as someone avoiding you because the person assumes you could be unstable, violent or dangerous due to your mental health condition.
+Or it may be unintentional or subtle, such as someone avoiding you because the person assumes you could be unstable, violent or dangerous due to your mental illness.
 You may even judge yourself.

 Some of the harmful effects of stigma can include: